On the Day Appointments

 What is the process?

-The duty team will contact the patients according to clinical urgency.
+The duty team will see or call the patients according to clinical urgency.

 Will reception staff decide who gets triaged?

 No, reception staff will not make any clinical decisions about who receives care.
 The role of the reception staff will be to pass all information relating to the patient’s presenting problem to the duty team so they respond appropriately.

 What if I don’t want to say the reason at the desk?

 The reception staff only need basic details if you would rather not say then there will be the option to write the general reason on a ‘post it note’ and then pass it to the receptionist who will then input this reason on to the duty teams list.

 The reception staff will be unable to provide information on the exact time you will be seen.

 A third party may book a triage appointment for someone else but the Clinician will not be able to divulge any medical information to the third party unless the patient’s record indicates that they have consented to allow the third party access to their medical information.
 Parents will have access to their children’s medical records until their child’s 16th birthday unless the child has specifically asked for them not to and a Clinician has agreed the child is competent to make that decision.